LoganCook/bman/dynamicsp/README.md

 set in settings.
 You of course can get these values by calling `views.get_order_roleid` with names.
 The roles and their Dynamics Ids are set in settings are: `PROJECT_ADMIN_ROLE`, `PROJECT_LEADER_ROLE` and `PROJECT_MEMBER_ROLE`.

+### v2 apis

+For admin views, you can use `/api/v2/contract/name/` to get Order information or using previous endpoints `/api/name/` if the product name has not been changed.